Ganymede-Bio/website-docusaurus/docs/nodes/App/S3_Write.md

 Sync GCS bucket -\> S3 bucket

+Node attributes that begin with "src_" are used to specify the source Ganymede GCS bucket and the files to sync.
+Node attributes that begin with "dest_" are used to specify the destination S3 bucket and the files to write.
+The source bucket can be either the input or output bucket of the current run.
+The destination bucket is specified by the dest_s3_key attribute.

 ### Node Attributes

 - **src_input_or_output_bucket** : `str`
   - "input" or "output" for the Ganymede cloud storage bucket to sync from
 - **src_object_prefix** : `str`
-  - Prefix of data lake object(s) to write
+  - Prefix of Ganymede data lake object(s) to write
 - **src_all_or_current_run** : `str`
   - "all" or "current" - whether to sync all files or the files in the input or output bucket from the current run
 - **dest_node_name_in_path** : `bool`